rustkas/beamline-sheduler/CONTRIBUTING.md

-# Contributing to Beamline Constructor
+# Contributing to BeamLine Constructor

-Thank you for contributing to Beamline Constructor!
+Thank you for contributing to BeamLine Constructor!
 This guide will help you understand our development process and ensure your contributions align with project standards.

 ## Table of Contents